 In March, 1951, Barney Morris ran ads in the Fort Worth Press seeking men to form a new barbershop chapter.
 By July, the Fort Worth Chapter—48 men strong—was issued a provisional charter by the Society for the Preservation and Encouragement of Barbershop Quartet Singing in America (known by the acronym SPEBSQSA and later renamed the Barbershop Harmony Society).
 The permanent charter arrived one year later.

 Taking the name Cowtown Chorus, the new chapter met at the central YMCA for a year, then moved to a room in a Fort Worth radio station.
-During its over 60 year existence the chapter has met in 19 different locations, and currently meets every Monday at St. Christopher Episcopal Church located at 3550 SW Loop 820 in Fort Worth.
+During its existence the chapter has met in 20 different locations, and currently meets every Monday at the North Fort Worth Baptist Church, in Fort Worth.

 The chapter’s highest membership year to date came in 1960, when there were 104 men on the roster (there are currently about 22).
 The Cowtown Chorus was honored in 1962 by being featured on the cover of Harmonizer, the official magazine of the Barbershop Harmony Society, for participating in the Casa Manana production of the “Music Man”.